stargily2017/sqlalchemy-challenge/README.md

 o	For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

-  @app.route("/api/v1.0/<start>"). in this route, we have to give any start date format like 2016-08-23 in the web page. then server returns TMIN , TMAX, TAVG.
+  @app.route("/api/v1.0/<start>"). in this route, we have to give any <start> format like "/api/v1.0/2016-08-23" in the web page. then server returns TMIN , TMAX, TAVG.